jcorioland/jcorioland.github.io/_posts/2019-03-13-azure-aks-custom-vnet-kubenet-terraform.markdown

 identifier: 'e0d872cc-67ba-4289-8f2b-968692bee4cb'
 ---

+*05/21/2019 UPDATE: the route table and NSG assignation are now directly managed by the Azure Kubernetes Service provider, you don't need to run extra script anymore!
+This blog post has been updated according to this.*

 Few months ago, I have written [this post](https://blog.jcorioland.io/archives/2018/09/19/azure-aks-custom-vnet-kubenet.html) that explains how to deploy an Azure Kubernetes Service cluster inside a custom virtual network with the Kubenet plugin, instead of AzureCNI.

 *Note: The AKS docs has also been updated with this scenario, [here](https://docs.microsoft.com/en-us/azure/aks/configure-kubenet).*